Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: Introduction

 \end{Def}

-The fact that the boundary is constant and known is helpful for practical implementation of the model, {\em e.g.} in subsequent counterparty risk valuation computations and for the matching of model and market prices.
+The fact that the boundary is constant and known is helpful for practical implementation of the model, for example, in subsequent counterparty risk valuation computations and for the matching of model and market prices.